-An IFS exists on a flagship currently, as a component to the James Webb Space Telescope NIRSpec instrument \cite{Boker2022TheTelescope}.
-However, the only UV IFS flown in space as of 2026 was the Integral Field Ultraviolet Spectroscopic Experiment (INFUSE), a sounding rocket launched in 2023 that will fly again in 2026 and 2027 \cite{Haughton2025INFUSESpectrograph}.
+NIRSpec and MIRI both have IFS modes on JWST, but the only UV IFS flown in space as of 2026 was the Integral Field Ultraviolet Spectroscopic Experiment (INFUSE), a sounding rocket launched in 2023 that will fly again in 2026 and 2027 {\cite{Boker2022TheTelescope,Haughton2025INFUSESpectrograph}}.
 Due to the wide range of IFS performance desires from various science cases, and the early stages of UV IFS technology maturation, we developed a UV IFS simulation to explore the science and engineering trades that could be accommodated for current and future EACs for HWO.
-The simulation also allows members of the scientific community to understand the power of a UV IFS by simulating their specific science case as observed through a UV IFS on HWO.
-Therefore, the UV IFS simulation serves two purposes: